Land of the Lost (1991 TV series): Sleestaks

 A race of intelligent, reptilian humanoids, the Sleestaks were highly advanced until their own pollution drove them to live in caves to avoid the dinosaurs ("thunder lizards" in their tongue).
+Unlike the original series, the Sleestaks don't have insectoid traits.
 The Sleestaks seen in the show are a group of criminals who were exiled to the surface world, their version of the death penalty.
 Omnivores, they will consume anything and have threatened to eat the Porters and their companions on several occasions.
 The trio took up refuge in an old, abandoned temple and have only managed to survive because of Shung's power crystal.

-According to the toy's "bio", the temple contains a maze of labyrinthine corridors that lead to various openings on the surface cleverly concealed with large rocks.
-Utilizing these hidden tunnels, the Sleestaks can pop out and surprise hapless prey much like a trapdoor spider.
-However, these passages were never depicted on the show.

-It is revealed when Shung is injured by Scarface that the Sleestaks' blood color is green.
-According to Shung, when he lived in the Sleestak underworld, there were huge arenas where the best gladiators fought "until only one was left."
-This may very well have been the illegal activity that resulted in their banishment to the surface world.
-Their name for Scarface is the "Scarred One".
-Their appearance is closer to that of the native dinosaurs than the insectoid-like features in the original 1974 series and 2009 movie.